AkutoSai/Checklists-and-Roadmaps/SmartCar Security Checklist.md

    - Evaluate the security of remote access features, such as mobile apps or web interfaces.
 Test for vulnerabilities in authentication, session management, or data transmission.
    - Attempt to exploit any security weaknesses in the remote access systems to gain unauthorized control over the smart car.
    - Test the robustness of security controls like rate limiting, account lockouts, or intrusion detection systems to prevent unauthorized access.
+   - Test the security of remote communication channels such as mobile apps, web interfaces, or APIs.
+   - Verify if encryption is implemented correctly for remote communication.
+   - Test for vulnerabilities in the authentication and session management mechanisms of remote communication systems.
+   - Attempt to intercept and manipulate communication between the smart car and remote systems.

 ## Vulnerability Management:
    - Conduct regular vulnerability scans and penetration tests to identify weaknesses in the smart car's systems.